kaishwarya24/NewsGlance-Desktop-application/README.md

 ## 🚀 Features

-- ✅ Fetches real-time top headlines from India using NewsAPI
+- ✅ Fetches real-time top headlines from all over the world using NewsAPI
 - 🌐 Built on Neutralino.js — fast, lightweight, and cross-platform
 - 🎨 Modern responsive UI using Tailwind CSS
 - 🔄 "Refresh News" button to update headlines on demand